 1. Identify Which Furniture to Take

-You can always try to follow the disassembly guide in your furniture manual yourself.
+You can always try to disassemble your furniture yourself by following the dismantling guide – if you still have it!
 However, you must be careful to safely dismantle the furniture without damaging it, and to make sure it can be reassembled upon arrival.
 You can also move the furniture yourself in a van, although you won’t have insurance or protection cover in place.

 Once you have chosen how to pack your furniture, the next step is to decide which mode of transport you will use to move your furniture.